 A 1790s Printed Cotton Round Gown: Part 1

-In which I anticipate a 1790s printed cotton round gown, take the pattern for my first 1790s gown, tweak it for a longer bodice length, and make some really REALLY dumb technical decisions.
+In which i sew a 1790s printed cotton round gown and make some REALLY dumb technical decisions.

 I am very fond of the Green Blob, my late 1790s muslin round gown, but the waistline is high enough enough that it is hard to wear sashes, and the gown is difficult to style it for anything but very late in the decade.
-Accordingly and so, I took my drafted bodice pattern and added about 1.5 inches of length to make it more versatile, date-wise.
+Accordingly, I took my self-drafted bodice pattern and added about 1.5 inches of length to make it more versatile, date-wise.
 This involved a bit of shaping as I have a lot of swayback and my back begins to swoop inward about where the original green gown bodice had stopped.

 I sewed a mock-up of the bodice back and Mr Tabubil pinned out the excess.
 I still wanted a peak in the center back, so I drafted that in, too.